LLNL/umap-apps/docs/sphinx/getting_started.rst

 Building umap-apps
 ^^^^^^^^^^^^^^^^^^

-Umap uses CMake to handle builds.
+Umap-apps uses CMake to handle builds.
 Make sure that you have a modern compiler loaded and the configuration is as simple as:

 .. code-block:: bash